words Al Woods

 The serious sports fan lets sports dictate their life in many notable ways.
 For instance, if you’re a serious sports fan, you might name your cat Payton after Payton Manning or your goldfish Lou after Lou Gehrig.
 You might never miss a preseason baseball game on TV.

 If you live in upstate New York and you’re a Yankee fan, you will stay up till 10:00 to watch the Yankees play the Angels or Athletics out on the West Coast.
 You’ll come in bleary-eyed to work the following day because the game didn’t end until 3:30 AM, your time.
+You might have even been tempted to keep your custom baseball team apparel on to go to the office just to show your dedication.

 If you’re a serious sports fan, you might prioritize seeing a football game over your daughter’s college graduation.
 You may feel like spending time with your spouse isn’t as crucial as flying across the country if your team makes the playoffs and they’re playing in a different city.